 Though older people and those with certain underlying health issues face a higher risk of serious illness and death, the disease can be fatal for young and healthy people as well.
 It’s impossible to predict how any specific individual will respond.

-That said, COVID-19 illness is often mild enough to work through, especially for white-collar workers who can telecommute during the pandemic and don’t have physically demanding jobs.
-While your employer can’t legally fire you for filing a workers’ compensation claim or taking job-protected leave, you might prefer to work through a mild illness at home rather than face a crush of work when you return from an absence.
+That said, COVID-19 illness is often mild enough to work through.
+While your employer can’t legally fire you for filing a workers’ compensation claim or taking job-protected leave, you might prefer to work during a mild illness at home rather than face a crush of work when you return from an absence.

 You Acquired the Illness in the Course of Remote Work

 Employees who work remotely on a full-time basis are very unlikely to be eligible for workers’ compensation benefits in the first place since they don’t regularly come into contact with other employees.

 The Illness Doesn’t Require Hospitalization or Other Medical Treatment Expenses

 Though difficult to endure in a physical sense, such infections don’t incur much in the way of medical expenses eligible for reimbursement through workers’ compensation programs.